esynr3z/vfd-ps/README.md

 ## Features

-Main parts of the VFD power supply: inverting buck-boost converter (supposed to use with ICs like PT6311 and etc) and filament driver.
+Main parts of the VFD power supply: inverting buck-boost converter on TPS54360 (supposed to use with ICs like PT6311 and etc) and filament driver on LM4871.

 Inverting converter: